rosen-bridge/operation/docs/watcher/deploy-docker.md

 You can configure some Environment Variables when deploying with Docker, you can find all of the available variables [here](./env-references.md).

-3.1 Set your parameters in the `.env` file located in the `operation/watcher` directory.
+3.1 Set your parameters in the `.env` file located in the `watcher` directory.
 Make sure not to use spaces after the '=' sign:

 ```shell
 # Required Environments